balthazar/react-native-zeroconf/README.md

 <uses-permission android:name="android.permission.CHANGE_WIFI_MULTICAST_STATE" />
 ```

+### Android

+If you need support for Android versions prior to 12, you might want to try installing the package version `0.12.5` and below.

 ### IOS 14 Permissions

 IOS 14 requires you to specify the services you want to scan for and a description for what you're using them.

 In your `info.plist` add the following strings: